Scaling Multi-Agent Environment Co-Design with Diffusion Models: Methodology

 Our proposed PUG applies $\mathfrak{P}_\Theta$ onto the predicted clean image in the universal guidance process to enforce constraints.
 The complete algorithm is shown in Algorithm \ref{alg:projected-universal-guidance}.

 Compared to PDM, our method does not require $\theta_t \in \Theta$ thereby relaxing unnecessary constraints within the diffusion process.
 PUG generates high-quality environments with DDIM as the underlying diffusion process, whereas \citet{christopher2024constrained} found that PDM exhibited suboptimal performance with DDIM.
+We discuss the general applicability of projection operators and constraint satisfaction in Appendix \ref{sec:project-constraints}.